Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/api-reference.md

 public static void updatePropositions(final List<DecisionScope> decisionScopes, final Map<String, Object> xdm, final Map<String, Object> data)
 ```

-* _decisionScopes_ is a List of decision scopes for which propositions need updating.
+* _decisionScopes_ is a list of decision scopes for which propositions need updating.
-* _xdm_ additional xdm formatted data to be attached to the Experience Event.
+* _xdm_ is a map containing additional xdm formatted data to be attached to the Experience Event.
-* _data_ additional freeform data to be attached to the Experience Event.
+* _data_ is a map containing additional freeform data to be attached to the Experience Event.

 #### Example